DanielSpaniel8/file-rift/README.md

 ```bash
 python3 FileRiftx.x.py
 ```
 To change the rift mode, open FileRiftx.x.py in an editor and change the value of the string `rift_mode`.
-Valid options are `"decode"`, `"recode"` and `"both"`.
+Valid options are `"decode"`, `"recode"`, `"both"` and `"custom"`. `"custom"` mode is the same as decode, but it only searches the `/de_in/custom` folder.
 All files in `/de_in` are used as input files for the decoder.
 The folders `all`, `scene` and `scl` are intended for the original game files.
 Any folders you make will be scanned when rifting, and all output files will be placed in `/de_out`.
 All files in `/re_in` are used as input files for the recoder.
 Any folders you make will be scanned when rifting, and all output files will be placed in `/re_out`.

 ## syntax
 File Rift decodes files into a custom format, which looks similar to a markup language.